aboldguess/BlockHead/README.md

 # BlockHead

 BlockHead is a simple web interface for managing multiple websites on a single server using Nginx server blocks.
 It lets you clone projects from GitHub, pull updates, and generate basic Nginx configuration files.
+For a detailed walkthrough see the in-app help page at `/help` once the server is running.

 ## Features